The American Legion High School Oratorical Scholarship Program

 “A Constitutional Speech Contest”

-A contestant must register with their American Legion, Department of Michigan by November 20, 2018.
-Your Zone Chairman will notify you of the dates, times and locations of all contests at the District and Zone level.
-All Zone contests will be conducted before February 11, 2019.
+A contestant must register with their American Legion, Department of Michigan by November 19, 2019.
+The Zone Chairman will notify you of the dates, times and locations of all contests at the District and Zone level.
+All Zone contests will be conducted before February 10, 2020.

-The Department contest will be conducted on March 2, 2019 at Gerald R. Ford Museum in Grand Rapids, at 1:00 pm.
+The Department contest will be conducted on March 7, 2020, at Gerald R. Ford Museum in Grand Rapids, at 1:00 pm.
 Anyone is welcome to attend.
 There will be opportunities to take photographs at the awards ceremony, but not during the actual contest.
-If space permits, an unattended, tripod mounted video camera may tape the entire contest, but not a single contestant.
+If space permits, an unattended, tripod-mounted video camera may tape the entire contest, but not a single contestant.
 The American Legion, Department of Michigan reserves the right to preclude any videotaping if it prevents the audience present from fully enjoying the contest.

 The four Constitutional amendments for the assigned topic are:

-- This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by conventions in the several States, as provided in the Constitution, within seven years from the date of the submission hereof to the States by the Congress.
+Sec.
+6. This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of three-fourths of the several States within seven years from the date of its submission.

 What does a winning speech look like?